tetsuwo/en-study/_posts/2023-01-02-to-be-with-you-mrbig.md

 > Let me be the one to hold you
 >
 > (I'm the one who wants to be with you)
+> I'm the one, yeah
 > (Deep inside I hope you feel it too)
 > Feel it too
 > (Waited on a line of greens and blues)
 > Waited on a line
 > Just to be the next to be with you
 >
-> Why be along when can be together baby
+> Why be along when we can be together baby
 > You can make my life worthwhile
 > And I can make you start to smile
 >